-In this section, we compare our DFT method with the full-scan DFT method[1] and Patel's non-scan DFT method[3] in test generation time, fault efficiency, test application time and area overhead.
+In this section, we compare our DFT method with the full-scan DFT method [1] and Patel's non-scan DFT method [3] in test generation time, fault efficiency, test application time and area overhead.
 Then we present the results of experiments.

 6.1.
-The full-scan DFT method
+The Full-Scan DFT Method

 Given a sequential circuit, the full-scan DFT method guarantees complete fault efficiency and can generate a test sequence with short test generation time because a test generation model of the sequential circuit is a combinational circuit.
 However, the method requires scan in/out operations for applying and observing test patterns, and thus it requires extremely long test application time.
-Letting A{MUX} and N{FF} be the area of a MUX (two one bit inputs and one bit output) and the number of FFs, respectively, the area overhead of the method is $N{FF} \times A{MUX}$ because each FF of the SR is replaced with a scannable FF.
-Letting N{pat} be the number of test patterns, the test application time required to apply all test patterns and to observe the responses is $N{pat} \times (N{FF} + 1) + N{FF}$.
+Letting $A{MUX}$ and $N{FF}$ be the area of a MUX (two one bit inputs and one bit output) and the number of FFs, respectively, the area overhead of the method is $N{\rm FF} \times A{\rm MUX}$ because each FF of the SR is replaced with a scannable FF.
+Letting $N{\text{pat}}$ be the number of test patterns, the test application time required to apply all test patterns and to observe the responses is $N{\text{pat}} \times (N{\text{FF}} + 1) + N{\text{FF}}$ .
 Therefore, if the number of FFs of the SR is larger, the test application time is longer.

-This method does not allow at-speed test application because the speed of scan sifting operation is slower than the normal operation speed.
+This method can be applied to large sequential circuits.
+However, this method does not allow at-speed test application because the speed of scan sifting operation is slower than the normal operation speed.

 6.2.
-Patel's non-scan DFT method
+Patel's Non-Scan DFT Method

 Given a sequential circuit, Patel's non-scan DFT method appends an MUX to control the values of some FFs in the SR directly from primary inputs.
 The controllable FFs are selected to cut feedback loops except self loops and to maximize controllability.
 The observability of the circuit is improved by inserting observation points which are connected to an XOR tree circuit with a primary output.
 If the number of primary inputs is equal to or larger than that of FFs in the sequential circuit, all FFs can be controlled directly from the primary inputs, and thus this method can guarantee complete fault efficiency and can generate a test sequence with short test generation time because the test generation model is a combinational circuit.
-In this case, the area overhead is $N{\text{FF}} \times A{\text{MUX}}$.
+In this case, the area overhead is $N{\rm FF} \times A{\rm MUX}$ .
 In order to apply each of test patterns, two system clock cycles are required because the value of the SR is set through primary inputs.
-The test application time required to apply all test patterns and to observe the responses is $N{\text{pat}} \times 2 + 1$ cycles.
+The test application time required to apply all test patterns and to observe the responses is $N{\rm pat} \times 2 + 1$ cycles.

 On the other hand, if the number of primary inputs is smaller than that of FFs in the sequential circuit, this method can not guarantee complete fault efficiency and requires long test generation time generally because the test generation model is a sequential circuit.
 Moreover, the generated test sequence tends to become longer because the sequence contains initialization sequences of FFs which are not controlled directly from primary inputs.
-In this case, letting N{PI} be the number of primary inputs, the area overhead is $N{\text{PI}} \times A{\text{MUX}}$.
-Letting L{seq} be the length of obtained test sequence, the test application time required to apply all test patterns and to observe the responses is $L{\text{seq}} \times 2 + 1$ cycles.
+In this case, letting $N{\text{PI}}$ be the number of primary inputs, the area overhead is $N{\text{PI}} \times A{\text{MUX}}$ .
+Letting $L{\text{seq}}$ be the length of obtained test sequence, the test application time required to apply all test patterns and to observe the responses is $L{\text{seq}} \times 2 + 1$ cycles.

-In this method, at-speed test application can be performed.
+This method can be applied to large sequential circuits and at-speed test application can be performed.

 6.3.
-Our method
+Our Method